basarat/demo-jest/script.md

 ```

 Once the install is done you simply import `'core-js/shim'` into your main module to make sure that all the latest ES features are available when the application is used by old browsers.

+One final thing worth mentioning is that as new JavaScript features become available you can change your lib to target them e.g. "es2017".
+But when you do that be sure to check if it actually works with corejs using using the handy EcmaScript compatability table for TypeScript + CoreJS http://kangax.github.io/compat-table/es6/#typescript